 From 1886 Pāuatahanui declined with the completion of the Wellington–Manawatū railway, which crossed the inlet at Paremata, reducing traffic through the settlement.
 The village’s eclipse was hastened in 1936 when the Paremata road bridge opened followed by the completion of a highway between Pukerua Bay and Paekākāriki.
 This removed the need to drive round the Pāuatahanui Inlet.

 In the 2010s Pāuatahanui remained a village, known for its tidal flats and the diverse bird life they attract.

 Established in the early 1970s as a middle-class subdivision, Whitby was built around an artificial lake.
-The area was named after Captain James Cook’s home town in England, and some of the streets bear the names of his ships.
+The area was named after James Cook’s home town in England, and some of the streets bear the names of his ships.

 Paremata and Plimmerton

 When Ngāti Toa people took control of the area in the 1820s, their senior tohunga, Nohorua, built a palisaded village near Paremata Point.
 In 1835, Joseph Toms, the first European to settle in the Porirua district, built a whaling station nearby.

 A rum recipe

 Joseph Toms, who ran a tavern at Paremata, added water to rum to make it go further.
-Then he bolstered it by adding turpentine, disguising the taste with bluestone (copper sulphate).
+Then he bolstered it by adding turpentine, disguising the taste with bluestone (copper sulfate).
 As he was the sole supplier of liquor in the area, he could sell his ‘chain lightning’ and still retain his customers.

 Toms had seven boats, crewed by Europeans and Māori.
 One of his best whalers was Te Ua Torikiriki, Nohorua’s daughter, who became Toms’s wife.

 Toms also ran a tavern, famous for its home-made liquor, known as ‘chain lightning’.